Amin-MAG/My-Notes/MachineLearning.md

 - Clustering - Bank loans

-- Credit card fraud - Anormaly detection
+- Credit card fraud - Anomaly detection

 - Recommender - Netflix recommendations

-### Supercised VS Unsupervised
+### Supervised vs. Unsupervised

 - Supervised - Teaching the model by labeling.
 (Classification, Regression)

-- Unsuperviesed - It works on its own to discover the information without no labeling.
+- Unsupervised - The model works on its own to discover information without labeling.
 (Clustering)

 ## Regression

 Regression is the process of predicting a continuous value.
-They can be Linear or Non-Linear.
+They can be linear or non-linear.

-- Simple - Only on independent X
+- Simple - Only one independent X

-- Multiple - Multiple independant Xs
+- Multiple - Multiple independent Xs

 ### Applications

-Each scenario that you give the inputs and the result is a continuous value.
+Any scenario where you provide inputs and the result is a continuous value.

 - Household Price